 - Those trees had to be at a distance of 13 to 16 feet apart (Mother’s feet, heel to toe)

-Here are a few of the places that we stayed at all around Japan.
+Here are a few of the places that we stayed at all around Japan: 47 places to urban camp.
 The only one that we wouldn’t recommend is Himeji Castle Park as the security guards didn’t really like it, but if pressed to find a place late at night in Himeji we would go back and know that we would have to take it all down before 5 am.

 A few of the places we would really recommend/ our favorites: